- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

 How can I fix Spotify error code 18?

-- Delete the Spotify folder from AppData directory
+- Delete the Spotify folder from the AppData directory

 - Delete every file related to Spotify